-- you're an international student who will not be in Canada for winter 2021.
+- you're an international student who will not be in Canada for fall 2021.
 You can opt out of the UHIP coverage by completing the opt-out declaration in the “Optional Fees” section of your Quest account to have the UHIP charge removed from your bill.

 2. Your supplementary Health and Dental Plan